-For the analysis, we used the following graphs: First, we compare two graphs based on the disaggregated (sub-units as institutions) and aggregated (head institutions) data.
-In these two graphs, we also highlight local connectivity of stakeholders.
+For the analysis, we used the following graphs: First, we describe the graph drawn with the aggregated (head institutions) data.
+We also highlight local connectivity of stakeholders.
 We then continue exploring in more detail the graph of head institutions, highlighting the distribution of projects, stakeholder role (lead partner, project partner) and countries across the network, and presenting a clustering approach.